 Keywords (Match Types)

-Now you will have selected a bunch of keywords after doing your initial research and that’s great however, there is something else you must consider and that’s the match types you have chosen.
+Now you will have selected a bunch of keywords after doing your initial research that’s great, however, there is something else you must consider and that’s the match types you have chosen.

 Exact Match – The search term must be typed in exactly, this will ensure that your campaign is very specific but this can reduce your chances of clicks in a lot of cases.
 Phrase– Search term must be typed in correct order even if there are additional terms before or after the query, this gives you more opportunity than exact match but still keeps it refined a fair bit.
 Broad – Query can be typed in any order and it will potentially show ads for similar searches, although you can get clicks here with this option it’s more than likely that they aren’t all that relevant.